ISSUE 18: 13th June, 2025

 Foundation 2026 Enrolments – Still Open

-While the official enrolment period for Foundation 2026 closes this Friday, May 30th at 4pm, we will remain open for applications beyond this date as we have not yet filled all available places.
+While the official enrolment period for Foundation 2026 closed Friday, May 30th at 4pm, we will remain open for applications beyond this date as we have not yet filled all available places.
 We encourage current families to apply via the school website if they haven’t already done so.
 If you know of any new families considering Sacred Heart for their child, please pass this information along—we’d love to welcome them into our school community.

 Religious Education